 - Stretch both sides to ensure that your joint range of motion is equal to each side of your body.

 Incorporate your stretching knowledge into your daily exercise or workout routine.
 However, check with your physiotherapist for professional guidance before starting a stretching program.
-Call Brampton Physiocare and Wellness Centre at (905) 497-1311 or (905) 454-4975 or use our contact us form to make an appointment.
+Call Brampton Physiocare & Wellness Clinic at (905) 497-1311 or (905) 454-4975 or use our contact us form to make an appointment.